chantharamanee-prat/backend-interview/javascript/asynchronous.md

 ### Promise & Async / Await

-Certainly!
 In JavaScript, a `Promise` is an object that represents the eventual completion or failure of an asynchronous operation and its resulting value.
 It's a way to handle asynchronous code in a more structured and readable manner.

 Here's a simple breakdown: